Marko Raguž

-Marko Raguž (/hr/; born 10 June 1998) is an Austrian professional footballer who plays as a forward for Austria Wien and represents Austria internationally at youth level.
+Marko Raguž (/hr/; born 10 June 1998) is an Austrian professional footballer who plays as a forward for Austrian Bundesliga club SCR Altach.

 Club career

 Raguž made his Austrian Football First League debut for LASK on 3 March 2017 in a game against Wacker Innsbruck and scored on his debut.
 On 1 July 2022, Raguž will be transferred to Austria Wien of the Austrian Bundesliga.

 Personal life

 Raguž's parents are from Novi Travnik in Bosnia and Herzegovina.
 He is eligible to play for Austria, Bosnia and Herzegovina and Croatia internationally.